 It is a philosophy which values the child as strong, capable and resilient with an innate capacity and deep curiosity for learning.
 The role of educator is one of lifelong learner, continually reflecting on and redefining their understanding of how children learn.

 We seek to take our own inspiration from the Reggio schools, in a way which suits our children and the culture we are part of.
 We place great importance on mutual respect, listening and discussion.
 We seek to teach children to resolve their own conflicts.
 We work in partnership with parents to best support children's learning as we believe that this helps all children succeed.
 We believe in children as active constructors of knowledge, working in partnership with educators to move learning forwards.
 Our curriculum is child-led and challenging, allowing children to spend extended amounts of time within a project or area of interest.
 As educators we believe in truly reflective practice, individually in our reflection journals and as a staff team in our meetings.
-Staff take part in study tours to other countries, such as Italy, Sweden and Denmark and school regularly hosts teachers from abroad.
-This provides opportunities for sharing good practice internationally and ensures we are continually learning and reflecting in dialogue with others.
+We have visited the schools of Reggio Emilia many times over the last 20 years and have built up a great deal of expertise which we use in our daily work.
+We regularly attend conferences and workshops with teachers from Reggio and have presented our own work at Reggio conferences in the UK and abroad.

 Within our approach, documentation such as photographs, videos and children's words is vital for developing our insight into how children learn.
 Our documentation serves a variety of purposes such as celebrating children's learning within the school and with parents, reflecting as educators, and ultimately leading to a deeper theory and understanding.